 Tips for making goat cheese log recipe with apricots and chocolate:

 - This goat cheese is packed with apricots and chocolate.
-This makes it the perfect goat cheese appetizer for those who are a bit apprehensive about trying goat flavored appetizers as the strong flavor is almost gone thank to the other 2 ingredients used.
+This makes it the perfect goat cheese appetizer for those who are a bit apprehensive about trying goat flavored appetizers as the strong flavor is almost gone thanks to the other 2 ingredients used.

 - You can easily double this recipe.
 Either make two batches or mix two goat cheese logs and form them into 1 large sausage.